dsuch/pymqi/docs/index.rst

 PyMQI has been used in production environments for several years on Linux, Windows, Solaris and AIX with queue managers running on Linux, Windows, Solarix, AIX, HP-UX and z/OS mainframe.
-Supported WebSphere MQ versions are 5.x, 6.x and 7.x.
+Supported WebSphere MQ versions are 5.x, 6.x, 7.x and 8.x.

 PyMQI consists of several modules that are used together:

-    * CMQC, CMQXC, CMQCFC, CMQZC define all the constants for MQI.
+    * pymqi a high-level Python objec-oriented interface to MQI that uses pymqi.pymqe.
-    * pymqe a low-level Python extension interface to MQI, written in C.
+    * pymqi.pymqe a low-level Python extension interface to MQI, written in C.
-    * pymqi a high-level Python OO interface to MQI that uses pymqe.
+    * pymqi.CMQC, pymqi.CMQXC, pymqi.CMQCFC, pymqi.CMQZC define all the constants for MQI.

 It's easiest to use the pymqi package.
 Here is some minimal code to put a message on a queue::